fedimint/fedimint-web-sdk/docs/examples/vite-react.md

 # Vite + React Example

-This is an example application demonstrating the usage of Fedimint client in React Application application.
+This is an example application demonstrating the usage of Fedimint client in React Application.

 [Code on Github](https://github.com/fedimint/fedimint-web-sdk/tree/main/examples/bare-js)